pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. For each sensitive data type covered in `GV11`,
+1. For each sensitive data type covered in `GV11`:

     1. Enumerate the number of types of sensitivity (`GV17`: M1), at a minimum one to differentiate sensitive data from other data
     2. Identify and enumerate if each type has a minimum retention time (M2) as defined by `GV15`
     3. Identify and enumerate if each type has a maximum retention time (M3) as defined by `GV15`

-2. Using the output of Operation 1.1 and 1.2, check the data inventory `GV12` for enforcement of data retention
+2. Using the output of Operation 1.1 and 1.2, check the data inventory `GV12` for enforcement of data retention:

     1. Identify and enumerate items in the inventory that comply with retention timelines (M4)
     2. Identify and enumerate items in the inventory that do not comply with retention timelines (M5)

 ### Measures